 There is a strong commitment for Rust not to break backwards compatibility, meaning that all code that compiled with Rust v1.0 should compile with all future Rust versions, all but for exceptional circumstances.
-The effort is commendable, and results in kool things like Editions, but mistakes/cruft/poor choices are bound to happen that cannot be fixed with such.
-That is, I wish we will have a breaking release at some point, and the pain of such a breaking change could be relieved/eliminated with planning and migration tooling.
+The effort is commendable, and results in kool things like Editions, but mistakes are bound to happen that cannot be fixed with such.
+That is, I wish we will have a breaking release at some point, and the pain of such a breaking change could be relieved/eliminated with careful planning and migration tooling.

 lang